George Chauncey: Academic career

-Chauncey received his bachelor's in 1977 in history and later his Ph.D. in 1989 in history from Yale University, where he studied with Nancy Cott and David Montgomery.
-From 1991-2006, he taught in the Department of History at the University of Chicago, rising from assistant professor to full professor of history.
+Chauncey received his bachelor's degree in 1977 in history and his Ph.D. in 1989 in history from Yale University, where he studied with Nancy Cott and David Montgomery.
+His dissertation was later published as his book Gay New York.
+From 1991–2006, he taught in the Department of History at the University of Chicago, going from assistant professor to full professor of history.
 In 2006, he joined the Yale faculty.
 He subsequently joined Columbia University's Department of History in 2017.
-Chauncey additionally spent time as the director of the Columbia Research Initiative on the Global History of Sexualities, focusing on literature that researched gender and sexuality.
+Chauncey was the director of the Columbia Research Initiative on the Global History of Sexualities, focusing on literature that researched gender and sexuality.

 In 1992, Chauncey spent time serving on the American Council of Learned Societies, a non-profit organization that provides fellowships and scholarships for young aspiring students in history and other educational fields.
 In 1996 Chauncey also spent time serving on the National Humanities Center, a non-profit organization that focuses on building the study of humanities at a national level.

-Between the years 2005 and 2007, Chauncey was elected to serve as a member of both Society of American Historians in 2005, and later to New York Academy of History in 2007.
+Chauncey was elected to serve as a member of both Society of American Historians in 2005, and later to the New York Academy of History in 2007.

 In his later years, Chauncey spent time working as a consultant on historical research projects as well as lecture series in New York City and Chicago.

 Writing

-Chauncey’s book Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890–1940 was published in 1994 to mark the twenty-fifth anniversary of the Stonewall Rebellion.
-It combined social, political, and cultural history.
+Chauncey’s book Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890–1940 was published in 1994 to mark the twenty-fifth anniversary of the Stonewall rebellion.
+It combines social, political, and cultural history.
 Using newspaper accounts from a wide variety of mainstream and underground publications, the archives of reform organizations, police and court records, popular cartoons and caricatures, guidebooks, and maps, Chauncey argues that early twentieth-century New York had a thriving, open gay culture.
 According to Chauncey, it was not until the 1930s and afterward that a strict regime of policing gay male sexuality emerged.
 It was in this period, he contends, that homosexual behavior began to move underground.

-The book was acclaimed for several original findings, among them the malleability of sexual identities, the use of house concerts as covers for sexual activity, a discussion of the "pansy craze", and the relative novelty of the category of "closeted" gay men.
+The book was acclaimed the Los Angeles Times for its findings that coming out "meant initiation into gay networks" and of the use of house concerts as covers for sexual activity, as well as for originating the term "pansy craze" and for the relative novelty of the category of "closeted" gay men.

-Chauncey wrote a historical defense of gay marriage.
+Chauncey wrote a historical defense of gay marriage in 2013.

 In the 1990s he conducted interviews and collected material for a history of gay New York from the mid-twentieth century to the present.
 This work has yet to be published.